timgurto/Hellas/doc/glossary.md

 **price**, the item(s) that can be given to a merchant object in one transaction, consisting of an item type and a quantity.
 For example, if a merchant slot is selling 1 wood for 5 gold coins, then its "price" is 5 gold coins.

+**product**, the item created by a recipe

 **server**, the *program* which manages the state of the game world and connects to clients

 **terminal**, a generic term for server or client

+**tool**, a class of item or object that may be required to craft a recipe.
+If an item it must be in the user's inventory; if an object, it must be nearby.

 **user**, the *account* playing on a client.
 Identified by a unique username.